 Create shared meaning

 Another thing the pandemic brought with it was time for reflection.
 Many people began reflecting on their relationship with work.
-Those that didn’t like what they saw started quitting, leading to The Great Resignation that prevails today.
+Those that didn’t like what they saw started quitting, leading to The Great Resignation.
 A study by Zety found that 75% of respondents who quit in 2021 were attracted to more meaningful work (among other factors like better pay and flexibility).
 Make it a common habit to talk to your employees about how they contribute to your organization’s shared purpose.

 Work is no longer transactional, where workers just show up to receive pay and benefits.
 It comes down to the fact that your employees are more than just employees.
-They are whole individual people!
+They are whole individual people.
 Just like you, they have needs and wants both in and out of work.
-Since they are in fact human, we should be adopting a more “human” way of thinking.
+Since they are in fact human, adopt a more “human” way of thinking.